 By isolating the path across discrete customer experience events, the customer journey analytics platform helped them zero in and focus on customer journeys they needed to analyze, even if myriad steps existed between two events.

 This multichannel analysis, which would have taken days and consumed high-level data science resources to accomplish using traditional analytics approaches, was competed by the marketing team in minutes using customer journey analytics.

-Customers today expect personalized, relevant information and offers driven by their preferences, recent interactions and latest experiences.
-To deliver, companies need to connect millions of data points and analyze customer journeys in real time, so that they can provide each customer with a personalized experience based on their own unique preferences and personal journey.
+Customers today expect personalized, relevant information and offers driven by their entire experience, not just their preferences, recent interactions and latest experiences.
+To orchestrate relevant journeys, enterprises need to connect data from various systems or databases and analyze journeys in real time, so that they can provide each customer with a personalized experience based on their own unique preferences and personal journey.

 Customer journey analytics gives you the power to identify at-risk customers before you lose their business.
 It lets you connect the dots between customer interactions and business outcomes in seconds, rather than weeks and months.